turmon/Exosims-Sandbox/util/doc_sandbox/docs/execution.md

 the seed and goes in one directory, and the star-planet configuration for that sim ("SPC"), also named for the seed, goes in a separate directory.

-Two options to add-sims are noteworthy:

-    -P PAR    => run without ipython parallel, using PAR independent jobs -S SEEDS  => perform one sim for each integer seed, one per line, in the file SEEDS.
-Implies -P.

-The `-P` option uses the same underlying run code, but uses independent jobs (run in parallel at the shell level using GNU `parallel`).
+In the above usage case, a number of independent jobs (maximum of about 40) is run in parallel at the shell level on the local host only using GNU `parallel`.
-We typically use `-P` because it is simpler, but ipython parallel can be good for cases where initialization of the simulator takes significant time.

-The `-S SEEDS` option allows multiple ensembles to use the same set of seeds, so that yield variability due to parameter changes is isolated from that due to the simulated universe.
-One Exosims simulation is run per seed.
+Two parallelization options to add-sims are noteworthy:

+    -Z => run in parallel across mustang2/3/4, aftac1/2/3 (100-way parallel)
+    -S => run in parallel across mustang2/3/4 (64-way parallel)

+These are available as long as you have passwordless ssh set up between the various machines above.
+(Test this with `ssh mustang4 ls` while logged in to mustang2, for example.)
+In the above cases, the independent jobs are farmed out to the indicated machines by GNU `parallel`.

+Scripts typically need to generate cache files when run the first time.
+We support this by allowing the `N` option above to refer not to a seed filename, but to give a seed itself:

+    =SEED => run a single simulation with the given integer SEED =0 => initialize caches, but exit before running the simulation

+For the single-seed cases above, the usual simulation chatter is sent to standard output rather than being logged, to make it easier to diagnose first-run problems.

+So typically, when generating results from a new script, you run:

+    add-sims.sh SCRIPT =0

+first, to initialize the cache files, and only then run:

+    add-sims.sh -Z SCRIPT Experiments/seed100.txt

+to run 100 Monte Carlo simulations.

-More options and further details are in the `add-sims.sh` header.
+More options and further details in the output of `add-sims.sh -h`, or in the `add-sims.sh` header.

 ### Generating basic result summaries